-CATALOG OF TALLADEGA COLLEGE

-216M.
-Conducting.
-This course teaches the technique of the baton and emphasizes the use of conducting for school music purposes.
-Acquaintance is made with the symphony orchestra; its instruments, seating plans, instrumentation, etc. Prerequisites: 213M and 214M.
-Second Semester.

-218M.
-Directed Observation and Teaching in the Secondary School.
-Provision for a variety of supervised experiences in recording adolescent behavior in school situations, designed to develop skill in observation, followed by teaching, under supervision of the critic teacher, on both secondary school levels.
-Prerequisite 214M.
-Second Semester.

-219M, 220M.
-Musical Form and Analysis.
-A study of the structure and aesthetic content of music; review of harmonic material with its fundamental and practical application; study of cadences and modulations in relation to form; two- and three-part form with analysis of compositions by Bach, Handel, Beethoven, Haydn, Mozart, Schubert, Schumann, Brahms; classic and romantic suites; the sonata form with analysis of its employment in sonatas, symphonies, and chamber music; variation and rondo forms.
-First and Second Semesters.

-230M.
-Fourth Year in Piano.
-Emphasis is placed upon building the student's repertoire from the standard piano literature of the various stylistic periods.
+- various stylistic periods.
 Technical study is confined to a few scale, arpeggio, and trill exercises, Chopin Etudes, and problems taken from pieces.
-A Year Course.
+A Year Course. - 231.

-231M.
 Fifth Year in Piano.
 Technical study similar to that of fourth year.
 A public recital exhibiting proficiency in interpreting the music of the important periods and styles is required.
-The program should be planned around a significant composition of Bach, a sonata of Beethoven, lyrical and dramatic pieces from the Romantic Period, and Impressionistic and/or contemporary compositions.
-A Year Course.
+The proaram should be planned around a significant composition of Bach, a sonata of Beethoven, lyrical and dramatic pieces from the Romantic Period, and Impressionistic and/or contemporary compositions.
+A Year Course. - 240.
+Fourth Year Voice.

-240M.
-Third Year Voice.
 Further drill in vocal technique; songs of an advanced grade from classic and modern composers; appearances in public recitals; language elective.
 Two lessons a week for major study; one a week for minor study.
-A Year Course.
+A Year Course. - 241.
+Fifth Year Voice.

-241M.
-Fourth Year Voice.
 An extensive repertoire from the best song literature; senior recital including an aria, a group of modern songs.
 Two lessons a week for major study; one a week for minor study.
-A Year Course.
+A Year Course. - 250.

-250M.
 Third Year Organ.
 Exercises of increased difficulty.
 Hymn tunes and anthems.
-Bach: Chorale Preludes; Preludes, Toccatas, and Fugues; Trio Sonatas.
+Bach: Chorale Preludes: Preludes, Toccatas. and Fugues: Trio Sonatas.
 Compositions by Franck.
 Selections from the symphonies and sonatas of Romantic and modern masters, pieces by Baroque, Romantic and modern masters.
 Appearances in class and student public recitals.
-A Year Course.
+A Year Course. - 251.

-251M.
 Fourth Year Organ.
-Bach: Trio Sonatas; Preludes, Toccatas, and Fugues.
+Bach: Trio Sonatas: Preludes, Toccatas, and Fugues.
 Hymn playing.
 Anthems and choruses from oratorios.
 Franck Chorales.
 Masterworks of all periods.
 Public recital.
-A Year Course.
+A Year Course. - 260.

-260M.
 Music Appreciation.
 A course designed to give an appreciation of the various forms and styles of music as well as an insight into the components of music, through a brief study of instrumentation as it applies to tone color, of the function of rhythm, of melody and harmony, and of correlation of music to the other arts.
 Presentation of music and the composers in the context of the social and cultural forces present in their period.
 Emphasis placed upon listening to records and radio broadcasts.
-Second Semester.
+Second Semester. - 262.

-262M.
 Piano Materials.
-A practical course dealing with the piano, its history, composers, literature, and problems: a continuation of keyboard harmony, with emphasis upon sight reading ensemble, improvisation and playing by ear.
+A practical course dealing with the piano. its history, composers, literature, and problems: a continuation of keyboard harmony, with emphasis upon sight reading ensemble, improvisation and playing by ear.
 A Year Course.

-265M.
-String Class.
-A course offering practical group instruction in the fundamentals of playing the violin, viola, and violoncello.
-The primary aim of the course is to lay a foundation upon which the pupils may become qualified to conduct elementary string classes in public schools, or to continue their own private study.

-The following points are stressed: first, second, and third positions on all instruments, bowing, tetrachord scales (major and minor), and literature drawn from Bach, Handel, Hayden, and others.
-The textbook used is Playing and Teaching Stringed Instruments, Part I by Matesky and Rush.
+265. Strings.
+Course designed for instruction in the basic techniques of bowing and finger patterns.
+Open to all students.
+Requirement for Music Majors.